aMG-tk/get-ancient-vf/README.md

   --extend-memory INT   How much memory to use for the extension (default: None)

 Read dereplication arguments:
-  --derep-bin STR       Path to the the executable for the de-replication step (default: vsearch) --derep-min-length DEREP_MIN_LENGTH
+  --derep-bin STR       Path to the the executable for the de-replication step (default: seqkit)
-                        Minimum read length for the de-replication step (default: 30)

 MMseqs2 search arguments:
   --mmseqs2-bin STR     Path to the mmseqs2 executable (default: mmseqs)